-There is a lot to do on a working horse safari as we are a real project dealing with the needs of our clients and horses.
+Have a look at a rough itinerary as there is always a lot to do on a working horse safari as we are a real project dealing with the needs of our clients and horses.
 Importantly, you will spend a great deal of time in the saddle riding our horses and looking after them.

 Listed below is the kind of day you might expect.